bitwarden-labs/admin-scripts/README.md

 ***Important things to note:***
 - Admin Scripts are currently divided into separate folders by type: _API Scripts, Bash, Powershell, and Python_
-- Admin scripts are meant to act as examples.
-They are not written in a way that can be run as is and so will require at least some modifcations/insertions
+- Admin scripts are meant to act as ***examples***.
+They are not written in a way that can be run as is and so will require at least some modifications/insertions
 - Most scripts contain commented instructions, so please read through thoroughly/carefully

 *Additional documenation to help you get started:*<br>